Rocket Rods: History

 The ride was met with mixed reception from guests, as some enjoyed the thrilling acceleration and speed, but others felt it lacked the thrills of a true thrill ride while going too fast to be enjoyable for sightseeing.
-Rocket Rods was also operating sporadically due to constant downtime and mechanical problems.
+Rocket Rods was also operating sporadically due to frequent downtime and mechanical problems.
 Guests would have to wait in line for over three hours, as there were intermittent closures.
 Disney could not convince a corporate sponsor to provide funding for a big budget and entertaining pre-show.
-At that point, the company was still facing financial issues following the disastrous grand opening of Disneyland Paris in 1992.
-To save on costs, Disney chose not to modify the original PeopleMover track with banked turns.
-The support structure was not suitable for the much greater speed and weight of the Rocket Rods ride vehicles, which caused the structure to weaken.
-Their tires were worn down at a quick pace, resulting in damaged engines.
+At that point, the company was still facing financial issues following the "disastrous" grand opening of Disneyland Paris in 1992.
+To save on costs, Disney chose not to modify the original PeopleMover track with banked turns, which would have aided in higher speeds being possible.
+Instead, the ride would accelerate on the straight sections of track and abruptly decelerate as the cars approached a tight, flat-grade turn.
+The original PeopleMover was able to traverse these turns smoothly as it did not travel more than seven miles per hour.
+However, the ride never performed to designed show standards, due to the decision to reuse the PeopleMover track with its unbanked turns.
+The vehicle's tires were worn down at a quick rate, resulting in damaged engines.
 The constant changes of speed in the ride often caused malfunctions.
-In addition, the computer system would shut the attraction down if it wasn't in the correct position, leading to frequent downtime for breakdowns, evacuations, reboots and maintenance.
+The track and internal structure of the attraction were damaged.
+In addition, the computer system would shut the attraction down if it was not in the correct position, leading to frequent downtime.

-On July 6, 1998, just a little over a month after its grand opening, Rocket Rods was closed for a refurbishment to address the issues.
+On July 6, 1998, a little over a month after its grand opening, Rocket Rods was closed for a refurbishment to address the issues.
 It was reported to remain closed for five weeks, but it ended up staying closed for three months before reopening in October 1998.

 On August 29, 2000, Disneyland announced that Rocket Rods would close again on September 25 for a refurbishment that was to last until the spring of 2001, but no work was ever seen on the attraction.
 On April 27, 2001, the Los Angeles Times and The Orange County Register reported that Rocket Rods would never reopen.